Sweaty Feet (Hyperhydrosis)

 Since a lot of sweat is absorbed by insoles or the uppers of shoes, don't wear the same pair every day, and allow them to dry out before wearing them again.
 Detachable insoles are also a good idea.
 The Shoe Fitting Specialists at SHOES-n-FEET®can help you find appropriate shoes and insoles.

 Wearing the correct socks is crucial for people with hyperhydrosis.
 Sock technology has advanced tremendously over the past decade.
 Many socks now have special properties that wick moisture away from your feet and prevent bacteria from growing.
 SHOES-n-FEET® has a large selection of socks, and we can help you find the right ones.
-More information on socks.
+When it comes to socks, remember the phrase "cotton is rotten;" look for socks made of wool and polyester materials.

 See your foot health professional